Chaitu2004AI/Health-Doc-Summarizer/README.md

-# Healthcare Document Classifier 🩺
+# Healthcare Document Summarizer 🩺

 This app classifies medical abstracts into condition categories using NLP and machine learning.